-How do Lenses help your Diversity & Inclusion Surveys drive actionable insights?
+How do Lenses help your EDI Surveys drive actionable insights?

-This article also highlights three real-world examples where Lenses have revealed insights that enable organisations to surgically target interventions
+We include three real-world examples where Lenses have revealed insights that enable organisations to surgically target interventions.

 Introduction